Tosotada/identity-frontend/CONTRIBUTING.md

 ```

 ### Using React
-We use react in a similar fashion, attaching it to an existing HTML element.
+We use React inside this component system, attaching it to an existing HTML element.
 To simplify handling passing initial state and fallback rendering we have what we call "React Islands" (called islands because they are isolated divs).

+React elements themselves go inside `/react-elements` as they are architecturally different from traditional components and mixing them could lead to confusion.
+This also helps prevent potential 'mixing and matching' of react elements with traditional components as much as possible.

 You can define an island from an HBS template:
 ```html